matsilv/rl-offline-online-opt/README.md

 the same directory of the git repository then the following execption is raised `TypeError: CreateProcess() argument 8 must be str or None, not bytes`.
 Please, run the code in separate directory from the git repository.
 Sorry for the inconvenience.
-The experiments were run on Windows 10 OS.